 6. 61% of employees report being burned out on the job.

 Workplace stress leads to multiple issues that can decrease employee motivation and engagement.
 With nearly a third of those surveyed reporting extremely high levels of workplace stress, employers must find ways to emphasize the connection between mental and physical health and engagement.
-Holistic approaches like workshops and group activities such as gamification can produce a workforce that is healthier, more engaged, and more productive.
+Holistic approaches like workshops and group activities such as gamification can produce a healthier, more engaged, and more productive workforce.